 As of October 1, 2004 Advance Food Services, Inc. and Clairday Food Services, Inc. collectively owed the Company approximately \$946,329, primarily for royalties and purchases of products from the Company's distribution division ("Clairday Debt").
-Of the total amount of the Clairday Debt outstanding on that date, approximately \$556,434 represents normal and customary 30-day purchase and payment cycles for these franchisees, which often pay 1 to 15 or 16 to 30 days outside of terms.
+Of the total amount of the Clairday Debt outstanding on that date, approximately \$556,434 represents normal and customary 30-day purchase and payment cycles for these franchisees.
 The balance of the Clairday Debt, approximately \$335,318, represents amounts incurred by Advance Foods, Inc. during a period in 1996 and 1997 following Mr. Clairday's sale of that company to unrelated third parties and prior to his reacquisition of the company in 1997 ("Advance Foods Debt").
-The Company carries the Advance Foods Debt on its books as past due trade receivables, with no interest accrual.
-From time to time Mr. Clairday makes payments toward reduction of the Advance Foods Debt, and the Company will from time to time set off certain payments due Mr. Clairday or Advance Foods, Inc. against the Advance Foods Debt, reducing the balance owed.
+The Company carries the Advance Foods Debt on its books às past due trade réceivables, with no interest accrual.
+Mr. Clairday has made limited payments toward reduction of the Advance Foods Debt, and the Company has on occasion set off certain payments due Mr. Clairday or Advance Foods, Inc. against the Advance Foods Debt, reducing the balance owed.
 The last payment made by Mr. Clairday toward the Advance Foods Debt was \$5,232 in June 2000, and the last set-off applied by the Company against the Advance Foods Debt was \$1,167 in April 2001.
 No payment or set off was applied during fiscal 2004.
-At June 27, the amount of the Advance Foods Debt was \$335,318.
-As of the November 16, 2004.
-2004 mail date of this proxy statement, Mr. Clairday was engaged in negotiations with his lenders to finance the Advance Foods Debt and pay the Company in full.
+At June 27, 2004, the amount of the Advance Foods Debt was \$335,318.
+As of the date of this proxy statement, the Company is withholding Board fees otherwise due to Mr. Clairday and offsetting those amounts against the Advance Foods Debt, and the Company is actively pursuing with Mr. Clairday alternative methods to pay the Company in full.